patateeeeee/yolo_sam_pipe/README.md

 ## Notes

-- Make sure you use the Ultralytics-compatible weights for both YOLO and SAM.
 - The segmentation masks are returned as transparent PNGs (RGBA).
+- **Custom YOLO models:** You can train your own YOLO model to detect new objects or classes, then use the resulting weights in this pipeline.

 ---

 ## License

 MIT License

 ---